-The application deadline for those seeking full consideration for financial aid is December 15.
-The deadline for admission to the PhD program without consideration for funding is March 1.
+The application deadline for those seeking full consideration for financial aid is January 10.

 For more information or questions regarding the PhD program – e-mail us

 DO NOT E-MAIL FACULTY MEMBERS DIRECTLY.
 THEY WILL NOT RESPOND TO YOUR REQUESTS.
 Please submit ALL your inquiries to the e-mail link above.

 Our PhD program has recently been reclassified as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics).
 Students in STEM degree programs can apply for a 24 month STEM extension of F1 Optional Practical Training (OPT).

 Overview of Ph.D.
 Admissions at Texas A&M